DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-11-09-changing-how-we-ask-about-disabilities-and-health-conditions.md

 ## Initial results

-Comparing the first 28 days of the 2022 to 2023 recruitment cycle to the first 28 days of the previous cycle (around 8,000 applications), 15% of candidates have selected one or more disability or health condition compared to 4% in the last recruitment cycle.
+Comparing the first 28 days of the 2022 to 2023 recruitment cycle (around 8,000 applications) to the first 28 days of the previous cycle, 15% of candidates have selected one or more disability or health condition compared to 4% in the last recruitment cycle.

 The 3 most frequently selected options account for the majority of the change: